z88dk/z88dk/src/zx7/zx7.txt

 NOTES
 =====

-For simplicity, this implementation of ZX7 compressor (in C) will load all data into memory at once, process everything, then write the output file directly.
+For simplicity, provided implementation of ZX7 compressor (in C) will load all data in memory at once, process everything, then write the output file directly.
-If you want to compress a very large file (over 1Gb), it will take just a few seconds (only a few times more than the time it takes to load the file itself from disk), but this will need a modern computer with lots of memory.
+If you want to compress a very large file (over 1Gb), it should take just a few seconds (only a few times more than the time it takes to load the file itself from disk), but it will need a modern computer with lots of memory.
 More specifically, compressing n bytes of data requires approximately 17n bytes of free memory (plus a small constant overhead).
-Technically it means compressing within asymptotically optimal space and time O(n) only.
+Technically it means compressing within asymptotically optimal space O(n), asymptotically optimal expected time O(n), and asymptotically optimal worst case time O(n*w) only.

 The provided ZX7 decompressor (in C) works even better.
 It writes the output file while reading the compressed file, without keeping it in memory.
 Therefore it always use the same amount of memory, regardless of file size.
 Thus even very large compressed files (over 1Gb) can always be decompressed using very small computers with limited memory, even if it took a lot of memory to compress it originally.
-It also means decompressing within asymptotically optimal space and time O(n) only, although in this case it means storage space O(n) for input and output files, and much smaller memory space O(w) for processing, where w is the sliding compress window size (about 2Kb only in ZX7, regardless of file size).
+It means decompressing within asymptotically optimal space and time O(n) only, although in this case it means storage space O(n) for input and output files, and much smaller memory space O(w) for processing.

 As a matter of fact, it would be trivial to modify the ZX7 compressor to operate with limited memory too.
-Theoretically, the ZX7 algorithm only requires optimal memory space O(w), optimal storage space O(n), and optimal processing time O(n) for both compressing and decompression n bytes of data.
+Theoretically, the ZX7 algorithm only requires optimal memory space O(w) and optimal storage space O(n) for both compressing and decompression n bytes of data with a sliding window of w bytes.
 However, such compressor implementation would have to write and read intermediate files twice.
-Since current ZX7 data format is focused on Z80 machines using small data blocks (typically under 64Kb), modifying the ZX7 compressor to generate intermediate files is simply not worth it.
+Since current ZX7 data format is focused on 8-bits Z80 machines using small data blocks (typically under 64Kb), modifying the ZX7 compressor to generate intermediate files is simply not worth it.

 =======